immunomind/immundata/README.md

 12. **Q: Why the counts for receptors are only available after all the aggregation?**

-    A: Because the counts and proportions are properties of specific receptors in specific repretoires.
-The number of chains is the number of reads for bulk sequencing or just one if the cell barcode information is available.
-When we aggregate data to receptors and repertoires, only then we can count the number of chains - per receptor - per repertoire.
+    A: Counts and proportions are properties of a receptor inside a specific repertoire.
+A receptor seen in two samples will be counted twice – once per repertoire.
+Until receptors and repertoires are defined, any "count" would be ambiguous.
+That's why the numbers appear only after `agg_receptors()` and `agg_repertoires()` have locked those definitions in.